mark-hahn/drykup/README.md

 There are two major parts of the magic in coffeeKup.
 Both consist of adding more coffeeScript to the template function source and then creating a new *compiled* function.
 The first magic is defining the HTML tags as functions.
 The second magic is adding a hidden variable to keep the HTML results as it is generated.

-DryKup gets rid of this magic by explicity defining the HTML tag functions and a dryKup object instance which has the HTML variable as a property.
+DryKup gets rid of this magic by explicity defining the HTML tag functions and a dryKup object instance which has a `html` property to hold the output.
 So nothing is hidden and everything just executes as normal coffeeScript with no compile phase.

 ## Why you should use DryKup instead of CoffeeKup.

 The short answer is that there is no reason.
-CoffeKup has it's advantages and dryKup has its.It's a matter of personal style.
+CoffeKup has advantages and dryKup has its own.
+It's a matter of personal style.
 If I had to pick a single reason for creating dryKup, it would be the retention of closure.

 ## Example DryKup code: *The Mandatory Hello World*